rumashie/Database_Management_Project/README.md

 - **ER Diagram Development:** Crafted a comprehensive Entity-Relationship (ER) diagram to visually represent the database structure and relationships between different components.
 - **Database Implementation:** Translated the conceptual ER diagram into a fully functional MySQL database.
 Defined tables, relationships, and constraints within the MySQL environment.
 - **Data Population:** Generated and inserted a substantial dataset, with at least 50 tuples for each table, to simulate real-world scenarios and demonstrate the database's capacity.

-## Additional Notes

-- This project serves as an educational and practical exploration of database management principles.
-To access the full slideshow presentation, navigate to the `Database Management Proj` directory in this repository.